darford01/pac/README.md

 The PM2 process monitor can be pulled up with the monit subcommand.
 This displays the application status, CPU, and memory usage:

     pm2 monit

+## cluster

+you can run the app in cluster by installing the application more the one and edit the port-number of api and app

 ## Stack